Kitware/CMake/Help/guide/tutorial/CMake Language Fundamentals.rst

 via ``IN LISTS`` to access the ``ARGN`` list items.

-The :command:`if` comparison we need is ``MATCHES`` which will check if ``"FOO"`` exists in the item.
+The :command:`if` comparison we need is ``MATCHES`` which will check if ``"Foo"`` exists in the item.
 All that remains is to append the item to the ``OutVar`` list.
 The trickiest part is remembering that ``OutVar`` *names* a list, it is not the list itself, so we need to access it via ``${OutVar}``.